deanlaverty/kanye-quotes/README.md

 Once you have pulled the project down you can run `./vendor/bin/sail up` you can append the `-d` flag to boot the containers in detached mode if you wish.

+## ENV
+The API URL & Cache TTL (in seconds) is defined in config, but this can be overridden in the .env file.

 ## Endpoints
 Both endpoints are protected via an API key.
 You can access the below endpoints using the following Authorization header: `X-Api-Key`.